 In comparison: An average 4.5-room rental apartment in Lucerne costs 2110 francs, according to Iazi’s real estate report.
 The only difference is that the Rolls-Royce of high-end apartments is around three times as large as an average 4.5-room apartment with 115 square meters.
 The location is much more exclusive.
 And on top of that, there are no ancillary costs, just as there is no hassle with the laundry room plan.

-On the market for three months
+The most expensive rental apartment in Switzerland on the market for three months

 Since January, the most expensive rental apartment in Switzerland has been advertised on Immoscout 24.
 Those who have an interest should seize fast.
 Because the apartment will probably not be empty for long, says landlord Gabriel Stucki, hotel director of the Grand Hotel National in Lucerne.
 What may sound unusual to some, namely that a noble hotel rents out apartments, is daily business there.
 The Grand Hotel National has been renting out residences for years.
 Diversification of the business model.